-All sessions begin inside a hall of decent size (community centre, church, etc.), eventually moving onto roads as families become more confident; they are also provided with basic maintenance training and advice on bike storage to suit all families (i.e. high rise buildings), and purchasing affordable bikes.
-At the end of every term, there is an opportunity to go on and adventure ride, which is planned by the staff, volunteers and parents – this ride is both on and off road cycling and should be treated as an end of term celebration.
-The purpose of the adventure rides is to show families how cycling can be a fun activity, and hopefully they will continue to partake in their own adventures after the project.
+All sessions begin inside a hall of decent size (community centre, church, etc.), eventually moving onto roads as families become more confident; they are also provided with basic maintenance training and advice on bike storage to suit all families (i.e. high rise buildings) and purchasing affordable bikes.
+At the end of every term, there is an opportunity to go on an adventure ride, which is planned by the staff, volunteers and parents – this ride is both on and off-road cycling and should be treated as an end of term celebration.
+The purpose of the adventure ride is to show families how cycling can be a fun activity, and hopefully they will continue to partake in their own adventures after the project.

-The project has the added value of providing quality and bonding time for the families, as both parent and child are learning a new skill, and of encouraging social integration between families.
+The project has the added value of providing quality and bonding time for the families, as both parent and child are learning a new skill, and to encourage social integration between families.